nomic-ai/gpt4all/gpt4all-chat/contributing_translations.md

   in the gpt4all `translations` directory found on your local filesystem after you've cloned the gpt4all github repository.
 It is this folder [gpt4all/gpt4all-chat/translations](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat/translations) located on your local filesystem after cloning the repository.
+- If the file does not exist yet for the language you are interested in, then just copy the english one to a new file with appropriate name and edit that.

 ## Information on how to use Qt Linguist